Bob Cooper (rower): International representative rowing

 Cooper made his sole Australian representative appearance at the 1978 World Rowing Championships in Copenhagen in the Australian men's lightweight eight.
 That crew won a bronze medal.

 Current life

 Robert Cooper is now a rowing coach at The Southport School, located on the Gold Coast and predominantly coaches eights.
 He is currently coaching the TSS Yr 11 1st VIII, rowing in the Jeremy King.
 The crew is as follows: Macdonald Chandler, Lachlan Frith, Tom Houlahan, Mason King, Toby Goffsassen, Rory Sampson, Sidney Bradnam, George Milson and Cox Samuel Sweetland.
 Placing 2nd at the annual Head of the River, at Wyaralong Dam with a time of 5:53.49, the crew has been expertly coached by the prestigious Cooper.
 Mr Cooper fondly remembers his favourite coached crew thus far, the 2020 TSS Open 2nd VIII - crew: Max Cook, Isaac Whitsed, Alec Turnbull, Oscar Billson, Lewis Cole, Zac Rossiter, Tom Schwerkolt and Cox Cameron Vele.
+In the off season, he has coached many other boys, such as light weight sculler Henry Xiang, who placed first at the Head of the Tweed and Third at the annual GPS Head of the River for the Brisbane Grammar open 2nd VIII.